-1. A picture of your overall 2.
-Your natural strengths 3.
-Development areas and how 4.
-Potential unhelpful habits Super-Skills profile to address these and how to manage them
+. , 3.
+Development areas and how to address these 4.
+Potential unhelpful habits and how to manage them ----- --- --

 The following page shows an overview of your profile against each of the 5 Super-Skills.

 This diagram outlines your overall approach to the 5 Super-Skills.
 It provides an easy-to-read snapshot of how your personality affects the way you engage in conversations.